tahayparker/CSInternalsGuide/content/pages/project-file.md

       * Output of `desc table-name`

-      Continue for all tables in
+      Continue for all tables in the database
     elementId: 'synopsis'
     styles:
       self: